puppetlabs/puppet-docs/source/pe/3.1/quick_writing.markdown

 * Download and modify Forge modules that almost (but not quite) fit their deployment's needs.
 * Create new modules and write new classes to manage many types of resources, including files, services, packages, user accounts, and more.
 * Build and curate a site module to safely empower junior admins and simplify the decisions involved in deploying new machines.
+* Monitor and troubleshoot events that affect your infrastructure.

 * * *